deep110/deep110.github.io/articles/_posts/2019-01-13-implementing-2D-game-engine.markdown

 Whew, that's a lot of equations, but don't worry that's just rearranging the terms to get what we need, you can work it out yourself.

 If you want to rotational motion into account, its easy, like linear momentum, angular momentum is also [conserved](https://en.wikipedia.org/wiki/Angular_momentum#Conservation_of_angular_momentum).
-Let us define more terms so that furthur equation can be clear.
+Let us define more terms so that further equation can be clear.
 ```
 L = angular momentum
 p = linear momentum
 I = Moment of Inertial about Center of Mass (COM)
-r = radius vector perperdincular to COM
+r = radius vector perpendicular to COM
 ```
-Some basic definations,
+Some basic definitions,
 <p class="equation">
 L = I\omega = r x p\\
 v_{A}^{total} = v_{A}^{linear} + r_{A}\omega_{A}